© All Rights Reserved Kim khamdi

-There are no vaccinations legally required to travel to England.
+No vaccinations are legally required to visit England.
 The country has a very high health standard, with good doctors, hospitals and widely available medication.

 See also: Travel Safety

-London in particular but also provincial cities such as Manchester and Nottingham have all been tarnished with a reputation for violence.
-What is undeniably true is that there are many "US-style" gangs in some inner city areas.....but those areas are highly unlikely to appear on visitors' itineraries.
+London and some provincial cities such as Manchester and Nottingham have, at times, had a reputation for violence.
+It is true that there are a very few "US-style" gangs in some inner city areas.....but those areas are highly unlikely to appear on visitors' itineraries.
 The vast majority of knife and gun crime in England is gang-related and thus not something about which the visitor should be concerned.

 © All Rights Reserved david.byne